 As the heart of tourism of the Azores, Ponta Delgada offers much to see and do along with a mild climate and lush vegetation.
 Impressive churches and majestic white houses stand as a constant reminder of the city's illustrious past.
 Explore more of Ponta Delgada on a

-An unforgettable stop on any European cruise, with its Gothic cathedrals, medieval castle, and quaint village neighborhoods, Lisbon is Portugal's feature attraction and has been the country's capital since 1147.
+An unforgettable stop on any European cruise, with its Gothic cathedrals, medieval castle, and quaint village neighbourhoods, Lisbon is Portugal's feature attraction and has been the country's capital since 1147.
 Wander the narrow cobblestone streets of this city at your own leisurely pace, stopping along the way at a remarkable museum or 1930's era patio caf.
 Explore more of Lisbon on a

 The urban area of Vigo is built over an ancient Roman settlement, on the slopes of a hill crowned by two old forts, the Castillo de San Sebastian and the Castillo del Castro.
 Nearby is the must see Holy City of Santiago de Compostela and its magnificent cathedral displaying exquisite architecture in Romanesque, Gothic and Baroque styles.

 Located along the English Channel, Portland is divided into two areas: north and south.
 The south end is where extensive stone quarries lie, a resource important to the region.
 Unique to the city is the Weymouth and Portland National Sailing Academy, which hosts world sailing championships.

 The ultimate European city, Brussels has tons of museums, fountains, gardens and great shopping.
 Stroll the Old Town area to see St. Hubert Arcades and its shops, as well as Butchers' Street with its plethora of restaurants and cafes and the Grand Place with its Baroque guild houses.